 Bee the buzz: cultivate a pollinator garden in West Van

 In 2020, an inspired idea from West Vancouver Parks’ Dan Henegar led to the development of the Ambleside pollinator garden near the Argyle community garden.
-Today, a large group of active volunteers maintain the beds with the help of volunteer master gardeners, focused on providing information about how to develop ecological vitality in our gardens at home and on public land.
+Today, a large group of active volunteers and master gardener maintain the beds, focused on providing information about how to develop ecological vitality in our gardens at home and on public land.

-Pollinators include birds, bats, bees, butterflies, beetles, and small mammals.
 Research shows ecologically rich gardens play a significant role in countering declining insect and bird numbers.
-For 30 years, researcher Dr. Jennifer Owen identified 2,000 insect species and 55 different birds in her small urban garden.
+For 30 years, researcher Dr. Jennifer Owen, from Leicester University, identified 2,000 insect species and 55 different birds in her small urban garden.
 She said the key to generating abundant life was planting diversely and leaving her garden “a bit messy” with leaves and green debris on garden beds, weeds in the lawn, and flower stems standing over the winter.

 Ambleside pollinator garden volunteers warmly welcome you to join them in the garden on the first Tuesday of each month at 9:30 am.
 Volunteers at the Ambleside pollinator garden warmly invite you to join them on the first Tuesday of each month at 9:30 a.m.
 Visit their website for a step-by-step guide to creating your own beautiful pollinator garden.